Chart Color Schemes

 Employment

-Batemans Bay - South has a skilled workforce with 3,557 residents employed as of September 2025.
-The unemployment rate is 4.0%, which is 0.2% higher than the Rest of NSW's rate of 3.8%.
+Batemans Bay South has a skilled workforce with essential services sectors well represented.
+The unemployment rate here is 4.0%.
+As of September 2025, there are 3,557 residents employed while the unemployment rate is 0.2% higher than Rest of NSW's rate of 3.8%.

-The area may offer limited local employment opportunities, as indicated by the difference between Census working population and resident population figures.
-Between September 2024 and September 2025, the labour force decreased by 5.4%, while employment declined by 5.2%, resulting in a fall of 0.1 percentage points in unemployment rate.
-In contrast, Rest of NSW experienced an employment contraction of 0.5%, a labour force decrease of 0.1%, and an increase in unemployment rate of 0.4 percentage points during the same period.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Batemans Bay - South's employment mix suggests local employment should also increase by 6.6% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.
+However, agriculture, forestry & fishing is under-represented with only 1.1% of Batemans Bay South's workforce compared to 5.3% in Rest of NSW.
+The area may offer limited local employment opportunities as indicated by the Census working population vs resident population count.
+Over the 12 months to September 2025, labour force levels decreased by 5.4%, alongside a 5.2% employment decline, resulting in an unemployment rate fall of 0.1 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia for May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Batemans Bay South's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment